Dual Diagnosis Treatment Geneva, IL

 Renz Addiction Counseling Center - 1.8 miles from Geneva, IL

-Renz Addiction Counseling Center is a dual-diagnosis treatment center in Saint Charles, IL that provides treatment for mental health and substance use disorders that include phobias as well as schizoid personality disorder.
+Renz Addiction Counseling Center is a dual diagnosis treatment center in Saint Charles, IL that offers treatment for alcohol or drug addiction and mental health disorders that include PTSD as well as post-partum depression.

 Address: 409 Illinois Avenue, Suite 1-A, Saint Charles, IL 60174 in Kane County